What does the Green list mean for travel insurance?

-If you're travelling to a country the FCO has said is safe, here's what you are and aren't covered for
+If you're travelling to a country on the Green list and the FCDO has said is safe, here's what you are and aren't covered for.

 What isn't covered?

-Unfortunately, regardless of the new FCO advice, we're not able to cover the following situations where it relates to coronavirus:
+Unfortunately, regardless of the new FCDO advice, we're not able to cover the following situations where it relates to coronavirus:

-- Cancelling your trip before you leave.
-For example, if the FCO change their travel advice for a country or because you have coronavirus and/or are self-isolating with symptoms before your trip or because of an airline or event cancellation.
+Cancelling your trip before you leave.
+For example, if the FCDO change their travel advice for a country or because you have coronavirus and/or are self-isolating with symptoms before your trip or because of an airline or event cancellation.

-- Having to cut your trip short or come home early.
-For example, a sudden change in FCO advice while you're abroad or there's a lockdown imposed by the local government.
+Having to cut your trip short or come home early.
+For example, a sudden change in FCDO advice while you're abroad or there's a lockdown imposed by the local government.

 We're unable to cover these things because coronavirus is now classed as a 'known event' and insurance is only designed to protect you against risks and issues that are not known when you’re buying a policy or booking a trip.